Ev3ryTh1ngN1c3/Code_Quiz/README.md

 Also, if you followed tutorials or referenced a certain material that might help the user to build

-References used include : William Horn, PRAROZ, CodingNepal & Web Genie on YouTube also www.codepel.com, leolopez10 & franklintendo on GitHub Leo
+References used include : William Horn, PRAROZ, CodingNepal, Web Genie & Coding Artist on YouTube also www.codepel.com, javaguides.net & codeconquest.com plus leolopez10 & franklintendo on GitHub
+Leo
 MIT Licensed